ACM bundles on cubic fourfolds containing a plane: A family of sheaves on cubic fourfolds containing a plane

 we get the following.

 \begin{prop} For all $x\in S_{\mathrm{reg}}$, the object $M_x$ is a coherent sheaf with class

 \end{prop}

 The proof will be carried out in the rest of this section and it is divided up in several steps.
-Moreover, in Section \ref{subsec:family2}, we will show that $M_x$ is actually a stable ACM bundle.
+Moreover, in Proposition \ref{prop:family2}, we will show that $M_x$ is actually a stable ACM bundle.